 If you use a Mac or a (newer) iPad, you can work in Split View, that is, run two apps side by side.
 Even when working on a relatively small screen, you’re hence able to, say, research with Safari and jot down your findings in Ulysses at the same time.
 Go through a PDF document in Ulysses’ preview, and double-check the referenced links.
 Watch a Shakespeare play while writing an essay about it.
 Up to you.

 Split View on iPad

 Let’s assume you’re writing in Ulysses and want to open Safari in addition.
 Just swipe from the bottom of the screen to open the Dock.
 Now touch and hold the Safari icon, and drag it to the left or right edge of the screen.

 To give Ulysses and Safari equal space, drag the app divider to the center of the screen.
-To close Safari again, drag the over the app, towards the edge of the screen.
+To close Safari again, drag the app divider over the app, towards the edge of the screen.

-On Mac, you can also show two Ulysses windows next to each other in Split View.
-With two editors open at the same time you can easily compare contents, outline in one sheet and write in another, or simply copy & paste text between sheets.
-You can even display the export preview right next to the editor in fullscreen, allowing for a live preview of your output.
+On Mac, you can not only show two different apps but also two Ulysses windows next to each other in Split View.
+With two editors open at the same time, you can easily compare contents, outline in one sheet and write in another, or simply copy & paste text between sheets.
+You can even display the export preview right next to the editor in full-screen, allowing for a live preview of your output.